billynewport/datasurface/docs/Workspaces.md

 ## DatasetGroups

-A DatasetGroup allow a consumer to specify a group of datasets and the consumer can specify how they want the ecosystem to present the data.
-The consumer can specify the data latency requirements in terms of SECONDS or MINUTES of even HOURS may be acceptable.
+A DatasetGroup allow a consumer to specify a group of datasets and the consumer can specify how they want the ecosystem to present the data through some metadata called 'Data Platform Chooser', DPC.
+The DPC allows the consumer can specify the data latency requirements in terms of SECONDS or MINUTES of even HOURS may be acceptable.

 The consumer can also specify if they require just the current live records of each dataset or if they require milestoned or temporal versions of the datasets which include both the live and previous versions of every record in the dataset.

-The Ecosystem interprets these requirements and selects an appropriate data platform from the set that are available.
+The Ecosystem interprets these requirements (the DPC) and selects an appropriate data platform from the set that are available.
 These can be constrained by the GovernanceZones that own data in the Dataset.

 Most applications will only use a single DatasetGroup.
 But, more complex applications may require multiple DatasetGroups to satisfy the requirements of the application.
+Thus, a consumer might require data which is real time as well as batched data.
+The consumer can specify this by using multiple DatasetGroups.

 ### DatasetSinks